 Generally, I’d recommend that you pitch fewer stories than in the two examples above.
 Pitching too many stories is likely to overwhelm the editor.
 But even here, there are exceptions.

-Before I wrote this article, I polled my editors about how they felt about receiving multiple story ideas in one pitch.
+Before I wrote this article, I polled my editors about how they felt about receiving multiple travel story ideas in one pitch.
 They uniformly agreed that multiple submissions were fine.

 Carla Banning, editor of Lost Treasure magazine says, “I don’t mind receiving multiple story ideas in a query letter as long as they are concise”.